David-Gallivan/dpgrsa/README.md

     length should; currently, it is 65537.
 So n has to be bigger.
  - The length of p and q should be able to be chosen in binary as well as in decimal digits.
+ - As pointed out by Dr. T's grader, Nathan Arnold, several random bases ought to be used for Fermat's primality test rather than just one;
+    the test is valid with just one, but we can have more confidence in it if we use more than one.